Skip to main content

 ReSpectacle: Year-round for donating prescription eyeglasses.

-St. Vincent de Paul: A Catholic charity that helps feed, clothe, shelter, transport, heal, and help those in need.
-They have a location at 100 N. Jefferson Avenue where any usable items can be donated.
+St. Vincent de Paul: A Catholic charity that helps feed, clothe, shelter, transport, heal and help those in need.
+They have a location at 100 N. Jefferson Ave., where usable items can be donated.

 Wheels for Wishes: A donation program that picks up donated cars and auctions or recycles them.
-Proceeds go to a local Make-A-Wish foundation to help grant the wishes of local kids.
+Proceeds go to the Make-A-Wish Foundation to help grant the wishes of local kids with serious illnesses.

 Home Sweet Home: A non-profit organization that accepts donations of gently used furniture, kitchen appliances, dishes, linens, etc. The mission of Home Sweet Home is to give families a sense of pride and to improve the quality of their lives by providing basic household furnishings.